 Other newer modular manufacturers with a multifamily bent include:

-•GrowthPoint Structures, Santa Monica, Calif., operates a 140,000-sf factory in Carson City, with four production lines.
+• GrowthPoint Structures, Santa Monica, Calif., operates a 140,000-square-foot factory in Carson City, with four production lines.
 Since 2014, GrowthPoint has completed the design, production, and installation of six projects, collectively over 200,000 square feet of habitable space, using modules fabricated from approximately 500 shipping containers.
 GrowthPoint designs buildings to withstand natural disasters.
 Most of the modules it supplies are currently being used to build multifamily projects that include the recently completed Potters Lane, a 16-unit affordable housing project for veterans in Midway, Calif.
-GrowthPoint’s order mix for the next three years is 75% residential and 25% schools.
+GrowthPoint’s order mix for the next three years is 75 percent residential and 25 percent schools.

-•Nemo Building Systems, Lathrop, Calif., is part of Nautilus Group, a fully integrated real estate investment, development, and design-build construction group.
+• Nemo Building Systems, in Lathrop, Calif., is part of Nautilus Group, a fully integrated real estate investment, development, and design-build construction group.
 Nemo distributes in California.

-•FullStack Modular, Brooklyn, N.Y., in the fall of 2016 acquired the assets of Forest City Ratner’s FC Modular division, including its 100,000-sf factory in Brooklyn’s Navy Yard.
+• FullStack Modular, in Brooklyn, N.Y., in the fall of 2016 acquired the assets of Forest City Ratner’s FC Modular division, including its 100,000-square-foot factory in Brooklyn’s Navy Yard.
 Among the recent projects it has supplied is 461 Dean, a 32-story, 363-unit residential high rise in Brooklyn, which Turner Construction built and opened in November 2016.
 FullStack Modular confirms it will expand its distribution to the West Coast in 2018.